Atmoffett/COSC440-CFADB/README.md

 # Using MySQL with Node and React JS
 Final

-# Simulated Inventory mangement system for Chick-fil-a
+# Simulated Inventory mangement system for a fast food website.

 First, ensure the DB is accessible via XAMPP or similar,